mcdbcherry/st_converter/README.md

 # <img src="icon.png" width="40" alt="icon" style="vertical-align: middle;"> ST Code Converter

+## 📖 The Story Behind This Tool

+As a high-level language software engineer, I cannot write PLC ladder logic.
+Beyond the architectural differences, I simply had no desire to learn vendor-locked code that can only be used in highly restricted environments.

+So, I decided to take a different approach: *"Why not build a modern software controller where control logic can be written entirely in high-level languages?"* This led me to develop **[OCA (Object-oriented Control Architecture)](https://github.com/mcdbcherry/oca_release)**.

+It all started with an attempt to import existing PLC code into OCA by adding a feature to convert Structured Text (ST) into C++.
+The robust conversion mechanism I implemented turned out to be capable of not only converting ST to C++, but also translating ST code between different PLC vendors.

+This software is the standalone ST conversion engine, extracted directly from the OCA framework.

+---

 This tool converts Structured Text (ST) code used by various PLC vendors into ST code for other vendors, or into high-level programming languages.
 Unlike simple regex-based string replacements, this conversion is powered by a robust and advanced parsing architecture.